charlesreiss/cachelab/README.md

 need to add:

 *  identifying logged in users as staff based on their account instead of based on extra data passed on login and stored in the session.
-*  removal of the forwarded login support from `cachelabweb/urls.py`
+*  removal of the forwarded login support from `cachelab/urls.py`

+# General code organizatoin

+Everything is in the `cachelab` module.
+The actual exercises and the index page for them are in the `cachelab.exercises` module.
+(Code outside it that is for logistics like handling login, etc.)

 # Modifying the questions

 Most of the code that generates the questions is in `quiz/models.py` (with the corresponding HTML generation and form processing code in
-`quiz/views.py`).
+`cachelab/exercises/views.py`).
 To change how random access patterns are generated edit the default parameters of the `random` method of `CachePattern`, and the `random_parameters_for_pattern` function.
 To change how random cache parameters are selected for parameter fill-in-the-blank questions, change the default parameters of the `random` method of `CacheParameters`.

 To change the number of cache parametetr questions required before the tool indicates the user is done, change `NEEDED_PARAMETER_PERFECT` in
-`quiz/views.py`.
+`cachelab/exercises/views.py`.

 # Retrieving grades